mikesmullin/nvi/README.md

 nvi <file> # existing file
 ```

+## Getting Started

+Nvi modes are not Vim modes.
+Nvi NORMAL is Vim INSERT.
+Nvi COMBO is Vim NORMAL.
+These mode names are less confusing to new users.
+When you first run Nvi, you begin in Nvi NORMAL mode.
+This is intended to provide new users with a sense of familiarity as it is conventional to nano or Notepad on first impression.
+This is aided by default hotkey behaviors like:
+ * Esc: enter Nvi COMBO mode
+ * Ctrl+S: Save, enter Nvi COMBO mode
+ * Ctrl+Q: Prompt to save if any changes, then quit
+ * Ctrl+X: Cut selection to clipboard
+ * Ctrl+C: Copy selection to clipboard
+ * Ctrl+V: Paste clipboard

+## Beginning a Collaborative Editing Session

+* Open `nvi` twice
+* In the first Nvi, press `<Esc>` to enter COMBO mode, type: `:listen`, and hit `<Enter>`
+* In the second Nvi, press `<Esc>` to enter COMBO mode, type: `:connect`, and hit `<Enter>`

-## Rambling Specification:
+## Rambling Specification
-this will become my dream [collaborative] editor.

-i'm just taking the best parts of vim
- and making them better
-   line numbers
-   buffers
-   macros
-   modes
-   block edit
-   highly configurable via modern programming (javascript or coffeescript)
-   plugins (by default does almost nothing)
-     nerdtree
-     ctags
-     object browser

-using multi-colored cursors
-  and the shortest possible network language to communicate changes

-e.g. the collab feature should have:
-  follow mode
-  multiple cursors
-  multiple colored cursors
-  colored fg/background text matching users who edited
-  support for syntax highlighting

 only transmit files when they are needing to be opened, as they need to be opened,
   and only the parts of the file that need to be rendered

 detect changes to files on disk using mtime
   and auto-sync those to the group

 detect an out-of-sync state (what is hash of chars on line RAND characters RANDx - RANDY?) if its not the same then resend the document

-later i would add support for:

-  coffeescript
-    syntax highlighting
-    type inference
-    code completion

-there's only one buffer per file
-a buffer does not have to be a file
-multiple views can share a buffer
-a view can have one or more cursor

 buffer is closely tied to the view
   it only fetches enough bytes to fill the view